Ali-Mikael/IS-course/Johnny-Tables.md

 By typing in the username field: Administrator'--, and then just typing whatever into the password field (doesn't matter), we can bypass the password.
-Here is how it works: The apostrophe + --, comments out the rest of the query again, so the SQL query doesn't check for the password, and if the username match, it let's us in.
+Here is how it works: The apostrophe and --, comments out the rest of the query again, so the SQL query doesn't check for the password, and if the username match, it let's us in.

 ![Screenshot 2025-02-07 at 12 13 57](https://github.com/user-attachments/assets/5494cea2-272e-470b-ae59-a29d5f66c039)